Reline/Intermediary/README.md

-# TextToVoice
+# Intermediary
-Listen to a female Japanese voice say anything you want it to!
+Choose any supported locale on Android to say any text you choose.
+Language will only be supported if it is installed on the device.